 Michael’s current project is The Cradle of Carbohydrates: Minneapolis and the Making of the World’s Food, an environmental and urban history of the city’s central role in the creation and propagation of carbohydrate-rich processed and packaged foods.

 You are reading these words right now thanks to Christy Mattingly, who is putting the “digital” in digital humanities for the Historyapolis Project.
-Christy is an Academic Liaison for Computing who supports the Social Sciences at Augsburg College.
+Christy is an Academic Liaison for Computing who supports the Social Sciences at Augsburg University.
 She is providing digital support and design for this experiment in history making, which draws on both her experience as a teacher and her ten years as an Information Technology professional.
 A graduate of Indiana University-Purdue University at Indianapolis, Christy was raised a Hoosier in the land of 86 lakes.
 She moved to the Twin Cities eight years ago with her two daughters.
-She is currently working towards a Master of Arts in Leadership and Diversity Certificate at Augsburg as well as participating in a Civic Fellowship organized by the Sabo Center for Democracy and Citizenship at Augsburg College.
+She is currently working towards a Master of Arts in Leadership and Diversity Certificate at Augsburg as well as participating in a Civic Fellowship organized by the Sabo Center for Democracy and Citizenship at Augsburg University.

 Penny Petersen is one of the leading experts on historic property records in the state of Minnesota.
 She became involved with Historyapolis after Kirsten Delegard requested instruction on how to find racially-restricted property deeds in Minneapolis.
 Kirsten was so befuddled by the byzantine organization of property records at the Hennepin County Recorder’s Office that Penny decided it would be easier to do this work herself.
 She started with the Homewood neighborhood, where activists had long bemoaned the discriminatory barriers erected by restrictive covenants.
 When her search proved fruitless, the Historyapolis team realized the importance of digging into the archive to uncover where and when racial restrictions were placed on property holdings in Minneapolis.